 - eat a balanced, healthy diet and pay special attention to the amounts of sugars and starches in the food they eat and the timing of their meals

 - get regular exercise to help control blood sugar levels and help avoid some of the long-term health problems that diabetes can cause, like heart disease

-- work closely with their doctor and diabetes health care team to help achieve the best possible control of their diabetes and be monitored for signs of diabetes complications and other health problems that occur more frequently in kids with type 1 diabetes
+- work closely with their doctor and diabetes health care team to help achieve the best possible control of their diabetes and be watched for signs of diabetes complications and other health problems that happen more frequently in kids with type 1 diabetes

 Living with diabetes is a challenge, no matter what a child's age, but young kids and teens often have special issues to deal with.
 Young kids may not understand why the blood samples and insulin injections are necessary.
 They may be scared, angry, and uncooperative.

 Teens may feel different from their peers and may want to live a more spontaneous lifestyle than their diabetes allows.
-Even when they faithfully follow their treatment schedule, teens with diabetes may feel frustrated when the natural adolescent body changes during puberty may make their diabetes somewhat harder to control.
+Even when they faithfully follow their treatment schedule, teens with diabetes may feel frustrated if the natural body changes of puberty make their diabetes somewhat harder to control.

 What's New in the Treatment of Type 1 Diabetes?

 Doctors and researchers are developing new equipment and treatments to help kids cope with the special problems of growing up with diabetes.